Why Connection is the Heart of Culture Change at Work

 How Culture Changes

-- New ways of doing – New behaviors will not be sparked or spread unless a sufficient level of connection exists.
+- New ways of doing – New behaviors will not be sparked or spread unless a sufficient level of connection to the new ways of work exists.
 Yes, some leaders may mandate a new behavior, and others will fall in line, but the goal should be to spark effective behavior people want to live out.
 For sustainability, people must try a new behavior because they see “it works” or helps, not because we told them to.
 We want behaviors that “work” and help us deliver results in people-oriented ways.
-Strong connection helps spark a chain reaction of team members identifing, trying, sharing, and spreading behavior not because they have to, but because they want to.
+Strong connection helps spark a chain reaction of team members identifying, trying, sharing, and spreading behavior not because they have to, but because they want to.

 - We have to like it – Initially, some team members may not like a new behavior, but that changes when they see the value.
 If not, it will be easy to revert to past behavior considered easier or appropriate when a change gets hard or if a new leader enters the scene.
 Often, it takes revisions of our original thinking about new ways of doing.
-Strong connection helps us create open and honest feedback loops that improve our original thinking.
+Strong connection to each other, our work, and our purpose helps us create open and honest feedback loops that improve our original thinking.
 When connection is strong, we are open to share our true feelings about what works instead of worrying what others think.

 - It has to deliver results – Results are the reinforcement loop for any new cultural attribute to form.
 This concept may be counter-intuitive because some people think about the need to change culture to deliver results.
 Results must precede the culture change in some form because they are the feedback loop that tells us a behavior “worked” and is positively impacting the team.
-Connection, including the shared commitment to the purpose and results, drives people to be and to find ways to work collaboratively with others to deliver them.
+Connection, including the shared commitment to the purpose, results, and the work itself, drives people to be and to find ways to work collaboratively with others to deliver them.

 Four things are essential to intentionally move from current ways of doing to new ways of doing:

-- Safety connection — moving from transactional to personal
+- Safety connection — moving from transactional relationships to personal

-- Education — why is the new behavior valuable, and hcnv do we bring it to life?
+- Education — why is the new behavior valuable, and how do we bring it to life?

 - Leadership Support — encouraging the new behavior and redirecting the old